Academic year 2023/24

 Deprivation

-Outcomes also vary by levels of income deprivation.
-One way of measuring this is by using the Income Deprivation Affecting Children Index (IDACI), based on the child’s residence (for more information see the methodology page).
-The percentage of children with a good level of development is lowest for those who live in the 10% most deprived areas and rises incrementally to being the highest for those who live in the 10% least deprived areas.
+Outcomes also vary by levels of income deprivation, which can be measured using the Income Deprivation Affecting Children Index (IDACI), which is based on the child’s residence (for more information see the methodology page).
+The percentage of children with a good level of development is lowest for those who live in the 10% most deprived areas (decile 1) and rises incrementally to being the highest for those who live in the 10% least deprived areas (decile 10).

 Good level of development by region and local authority

-There is variation in outcomes between different areas.
-Of the regions, in 2022/23, the South East had the highest percentage of children with a good level of development whilst the North West had the lowest.
-All regions had rises of at least one percentage point between 2021/22 and 2022/23, with the gap narrowing between those with the lowest and highest percentages of children with a good level of development by just under one percentage point.
+There is variation in outcomes between different geographic areas.
+Across regions, in 2023/24, Inner London had the highest percentage of children with a good level of development whilst the North West had the lowest.
+In 2023/24 (compared with a year earlier), all regions increased at least slightly (by between 0.1 to 1.2 percentage points), except for Yorkshire and the Humber which remained the same.

 Help and support